 For those interested in digging deeper into sustainable winegrowing, we offer LODI RULES vineyard tours and wine tastings.
 Contact firstname.lastname@example.org or 209-367-4727 for more information or to schedule a visit.

-Check out #lodirules and follow these awesome instagrammers: @langetwins, @boglevineyards, @cottafamilyfarms, @mohrfryranches, @michaeldavidwinery, @bokischvineyards, @acquiescewinery, @oakfarmvineyards, @peltierwinery, @scholiumwines, @purplecorduroy, @victor_vineyards, @pinotpix, @kgvm_llc, @st.amant_wine, @jandmfarmslodi_, and @lodiwine.
+Check out #lodirules and follow these awesome instagrammers: @langetwins, @boglevineyards, @cottafamilyfarms, @mohrfryranches, @michaeldavidwinery, @bokischvineyards, @acquiescewinery, @oakfarmvineyards, @peltierwinery, @scholiumwines, @purplecorduroy, @victor_vineyards, @pinotpix, @kgvm_llc, @st.amant_wine, @jandmfarmslodi_, @mcmanisfamilyvineyards, @klinkerbrick, @pressleyvineyards, @dineen_vineyards, @harneylanewinery, @berryhillfamilyvineyards, and @lodiwine.

-There are over 1100 vineyards, representing over 45,500 acres, certified in the LODI RULES program on an annual basis.
-These vineyards are located in eleven different California crush districts and Israel.
-It’s hard to know exactly how many farmers are involved with the program but we estimate it to be at least 200 participants, plus the program is financially supported by the 750 farmers of the Lodi Winegrape Commission.
-Between 2010 and 2016 alone, wineries paid over $7.2 million to farmers as bonuses for LODI RULES certified grapes.
+Currently there are nearly 70,000 acres certified in the LODI RULES program.
+These vineyards are located in 14 different California Crush Districts, in Washington State, and Israel.
+It’s hard to know exactly how many farmers are involved with the program but we estimate it to be at least 300 growers, plus the program is financially supported by the 750 farmers of the Lodi Winegrape Commission.
+Between 2010 and 2022 alone, wineries paid over $13 million to farmers as bonuses for LODI RULES certified grapes.
 These bonuses greatly help to offset the costs incurred by farmers to participate in the program.

 Every program has the same goal – to protect the environment and the people in an economically feasible manner.
 There are, however, some distinctions.
 These distinctions are best described in a research article available HERE.

 Wonderful!
-Please let us know the name of your restaurant so we can visit it when we are in your area – firstname.lastname@example.org.
-We highly recommend using a small LODI RULES seal next to the sustainable wines on your wine list, and then at the bottom of the wine list having the seal with the words “LODI RULES certified sustainable.”
+Please let us know the name of your restaurant so we can visit it when we are in your area – email@example.com.
+We highly recommend using a small logo next to the sustainable wines on your wine list, and then at the bottom of the wine list having the logo with the words “certified sustainable.”
 Servers can describe the wines as being produced in a responsible way that protects the environment and the farmworkers.